rupl/chrisruppel.com/blog/_posts/2023-05-02-solar-panel-meter.md

 - sustainable energy
 ---

 Pretty easy addition to our balcony solar setup, which is grid-tie.
-I spliced it in near the wall outlet and will attach it next to the window so that we can read it from inside the living room.
+I spliced it in near the wall outlet and mounted it on the wall just outside the window so that we can read it from inside the living room.

 {% include 'gallery.html' %}